cretz/fusty/docs/api.md

 ## Calls

+### GET /worker/ping

+Simple call that returns 200 for the worker to confirm the controller is available.

 ### GET /worker/next?tag=tag1&tag=tag2&seconds=N&max=M

 Exclusively obtain the next set of jobs for the next N seconds guaranteeing that no more than M jobs are returned.
 If no